paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Configuration systems integration

-Built-in (Puppet, Chef, EC2!) but only in [paid](https://sensuapp.org/docs/latest/enterprise/integrations/) version, which sucks for sure, if you have thousands of servers and don’t want to pay for something with free analogues.
+Built-in (Puppet, Chef, EC2!) but only in [paid](https://sensuapp.org/docs/latest/enterprise/integrations/) version, which sucks for sure, if you have thousands of servers and don’t want to pay for something with free analogs.

 ### Audit log